Using Your Own Load Balancer

 For information about how to install an F5 Local Traffic Manager (LTM) as a load balancer for Pivotal Platform and Pivotal Application Service (PAS), see Configuring an F5 Load Balancer for PAS.
 For more information about F5 LTMs, see the F5 documentation.

-To integrate your own load balancer with Pivotal Platform, you must ensure the following:
+To integrate your own load balancer with Pivotal Platform, you must ensure:

 - WebSocket connections are not blocked for Loggregator functionality.